Sabiha12/Sabiha12/README.md

 - 📫 How to reach me: **sabiha2k15@gmail.com**

-- 📄 Know about my experiences: I have worked as a junior software engineer at a Japan-based company
+- 📄 Know about my experiences: I am working as a software engineer

 - ⚡ Fun fact: **I love to listen music and watching series from different countries**